-We take every reasonable precaution to protect your safety when you are in the host community, either in the U.S. or abroad.
-Here's what you can count on with every service program:
+While we take every reasonable precaution to protect your safety, as is the case in all travel, you are primarily responsible for your personal safety.
+Here's what you can count on from us with every service program:

 - Our team leaders participate in annual comprehensive training, which includes CPR and first-aid certification, and protocols for managing personal and national emergencies.

-- Where it is advisable, we register all team members with the local embassies or consulates.
+- Where it is advisable, we register all team members with the attending U.S. Embassy.

 - Volunteers serving outside of the U.S. are covered by emergency medical evacuation insurance.